microsoft/dstoolkit-route-optimization/README.md

 | 101 | 300 | AA | 10 | S1 | D1 | 10t |
 | 102 | 300 | AA | 10 | S1 | D1 | 10t |

-* the remaining unassigned packages as the input for the partition step (you may compare it with the original input before the reduce step):
+* the remaining unassigned packages as the input for the partition step (you may compare it with the original input of the reduce step):

 | Order_ID | Material_ID | Number_of_Packages | Weight_Per_Package | Source | Destination | Available_Time | Deadline |
 | ----------- | ----------- | --------------|----------- | ----------- | --------------| ----------- | ----------- |